StefanoPisano/check-mate-widget/README.md

 # CheckMate Widget

+CheckMate is a JavaScript-based health check monitoring system designed to track the latency and status of various services (client or server).
+It provides an intuitive user interface that displays service statuses, latency information, and includes features like generating reports, copying details, and refreshing metrics at set intervals.

 ## Requirements
 This widget needs bootstrap and font-awesome to work correctly, some elements are rendered using buttons classes like:
 - btn